 If you are reading this, a person you care about has probably been a victim of sexual assault.
 Because you care about this person, you may experience feelings that may be similar to those of the person who has been assaulted.
-These feelings may include anger, shock, helplessness, grief, and, perhaps, even guilt.
+These feelings may include anger, shock, helplessness, grief, and perhaps even guilt.
 You will never know exactly how a victim feels about the assault, but you can listen and be supportive.
-This brochure will assist you in helping the victim cope with the trauma of the assault, as well as assist you with your own trauma related to the assault.
+This brochure will assist you in helping the victim cope with the trauma of the assault, as well as assist you with your own emotions related to the assault.

 How to Start the Conversation

 Seek out a private, quiet place to begin talking.
 Allow plenty of time to talk at length.
 Start by saying the following:

 - I am here to listen.

 - I am sorry it happened.

 During the conversation - What do you do?

 - Listen.
 Your friend may need to tell you about the assault over and over again.

 - Believe.
 Survivors need to know that you believe what happened.
 It is rare that people make up stories about sexual assault.

 - Validate feelings.
 Acknowledge your friend’s sadness, anger, fear, or confusion.